 Social media offers plenty of content for employee engagement where digital signage is concerned.
-Operators can integrate social feeds into digital screens across Instagram, Facebook, Twitter, and more to bring fresh, real-time content into the digital feed.
+In fact, operators can integrate social feeds into digital screens across Instagram, Facebook, Twitter, and more to bring fresh, real-time content into the digital feed.

 This approach can stimulate employee engagement by helping employees keep an active pulse on the company’s public image.
-With high-visibility screens, it’s easy to watch these feeds and monitor for any brand mentions on social, positive or negative.
+In fact, with high-visibility screens, it’s easy to watch these feeds and monitor for any brand mentions on social, positive or negative.
 Companies can use these real-time tracking tools to stay tuned in to public perception and focus on the issues presented by followers.

 10. Community Board

 Are there any events, outreach efforts, or community initiatives worth noting in the company?
 If so, managers should consider adding these details in a “community board” template.
-This is a great way to help engage a company with local stakeholders, as well as ensuring that the company gets involved with any municipal efforts put on by the city.
+This is a great way to help engage a company with local stakeholders.
 Plus, it’s just helpful to raise awareness.
-We’ve all had the experience of missing out on an event because the invitation got lost in our inboxes, but with digital community boards, everyone can be kept in the loop.
+In fact, with digital community boards, everyone can be kept in the loop.

 Limitless Content for Employee Engagement